 Dr. Stephanie Z. Hall, M.D. is Board Certified by the American Board of Psychiatry and Neurology.
 Her practice focus includes adult psychiatry (ages 18 and over), with interests in Transcranial Magnetic Stimulation, Women’s Psychiatry, and Adult ADHD.
 Her undergraduate degree was in English at Furman University, where she achieved membership in the honor society Phi Beta Kappa.
 She completed medical school at the University of Cincinnati College of Medicine, where she was awarded membership in Alpha Omega Alpha, the international medical student honor society.
 Her residency was completed at University of Louisville Department of Psychiatry, after which time she joined the faculty with a joint appointment with the Department of OBGyn and ran the Women’s Psychiatry Clinic from 2002-2004.
 She was in private practice at Louisville Psychiatry from 2004-2016, where she began treating patients with transcranial magnetic stimulation in 2012.
 Most recently she had been Medical Director of Center One East for Centerstone Kentucky prior to joining Integrative Psychiatry in May 2017.

-New patient appointments are available within a week of contacting the office.
+New patient appointments are available within a short period of contacting the office.

 Phone: (502) 630-2052